naomiHauret/happy-most/README.md

 > Pre-requisites: have `node` (>=21.5.0), `pnpm` installed, `bun` installed

 1. Install dependencies: `pnpm install`
+2. In `apps/frontend` and `apps/backend`, create a `.env.local` file (or `.env.dev`, `.env`...), paste the content of `.env.dist` and replace its values with your own.
-2. Launch apps: `pnpm run dev`
+3. Launch apps: `pnpm run dev`.
+The frontend app should be accessible at `localhost:5173`, the backend at `localhost:3000`.

+## Get test tokens

+A list of ERC20 tokens deployed on Optimism Sepolia and Happy Chain Testnet can be found in `packages/token-lists`.
+To get those test tokens, you can use the [dedicated endpoint in the backend](https://backend-misty-rain-4542.fly.dev/swagger#tag/default/POST/make-it-rain).

 ## Deployment

-### Pre-requisites

-> Have Fly.io CLI installed and configured ; configure the secrets (environment variables) of each apps via your Fly.io project dashboard or `fly secrets set ...`
+> You'll need to : have Fly.io CLI installed and configured ; configure the secrets (environment variables) of each apps via your Fly.io project dashboard or `fly secrets set ...`

 - Run `pnpm deploy:backend` to deploy `apps/backend` ;
 - Run `pnpm deploy:frontend` to deploy `apps/frontend`